Symmetry-protected dissipative preparation of matrix product states: Generalization to symmetric MPSs

-Any (unnormalized) translation-invariant MPS with physical dimension $d$ and bond dimension $D$ can be written as:
+Any (unnormalized) translation-invariant MPS with physical dimension $d$ (i.e. spin-$\frac{d-1}{2}$ particles) and bond dimension $D$ can be written as:

-where $s_i\in\{1,2,\ldots,d\}$ runs over the physical spin basis for the $i$-th particle, and $\ket{a},\ket{b}\in\C^D$ indicate the ``boundary conditions'' on the virtual bond level.
-We use the notation $\ket{A^n_{ab}}$ to indicate translational-invariant MPS of $n$ particles with open boundary condition specified by $a$ and $b$, and $\ket{A^n}$ to denote the state of a $n$-particle system with periodic boundary condition, i.e. $\ket{A^n} = \sum_a \ket{A_{aa}^n}$.
-For the case of AKLT states, we have $d=3$ and $D=2$.
+where $s_i\in\{1,2,\ldots,d\}$ runs over the physical spin basis for the $i$-th particle, and $\ket{a},\ket{b}\in\C^D$ indicate the ``boundary conditions''.
+We denote by $\ket{A^n_{ab}}$ the translation-invariant MPS of $n$ particles with open boundary condition specified by $a$ and $b$, and by $\ket{A_\circ^n}$ the MPS of an $n$-particle system with periodic boundary condition, i.e. $\ket{A_\circ^n} = \sum_a \ket{A_{aa}^n}$.
 Under open boundary condition, there could be at most $D^2$ distinct states with different possible boundary conditions, e.g. four-fold degeneracy of AKLT states.
 In general, however, these $D^2$ states may not be linearly independent unless the MPS is \emph{injective} (defined below).